Norris Perne & French LLP MI Sells 46 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

 Insider Buying and Selling at Thermo Fisher Scientific

-In other news, CEO Marc N. Casper sold 1,600 shares of the company’s stock in a transaction on Tuesday, May 9th.
+In other Thermo Fisher Scientific news, CEO Marc N. Casper sold 1,600 shares of the business’s stock in a transaction that occurred on Tuesday, May 9th.
 The shares were sold at an average price of $534.82, for a total transaction of $855,712.00.
 Following the completion of the transaction, the chief executive officer now directly owns 141,330 shares in the company, valued at $75,586,110.60.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 In other news, CEO Marc N. Casper sold 10,000 shares of the company’s stock in a transaction on Friday, May 5th.
 The shares were sold at an average price of $545.22, for a total transaction of $5,452,200.00.
 Following the completion of the transaction, the chief executive officer now directly owns 141,330 shares in the company, valued at $77,055,942.60.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, CEO Marc N. Casper sold 1,600 shares of the company’s stock in a transaction on Tuesday, May 9th.
 The stock was sold at an average price of $534.82, for a total transaction of $855,712.00.
 Following the transaction, the chief executive officer now owns 141,330 shares of the company’s stock, valued at $75,586,110.60.
 The disclosure for this sale can be found here.
 Company insiders own 0.32% of the company’s stock.

 Thermo Fisher Scientific Profile